 Asthma is one of the most significant chronic diseases in pediatric medicine, affecting seven million children in the United States.
 According to one study, asthma exacerbation accounts for “an estimated 14 million missed school days and more than 1.8 million emergency department visits each year.”1

-The most significant nonphysiological determinants of multiple emergency department (ED) visits and admissions for childhood asthma include race, ethnicity, and socioeconomic disparities.
-The links between childhood asthma and social and environmental disparities have been established for decades, but the ability to incorporate those factors into the healthcare journey of an individual or population have been sporadic.
+The most significant non-physiological determinants of multiple emergency department (ED) visits and admissions for childhood asthma include race, ethnicity, and socioeconomic disparities.
+The links between childhood asthma and social and environmental disparities have been established for decades.
+Unfortunately, the ability to incorporate those factors into the healthcare journey of an individual or population has been sporadic.

 However, key technology advancements and the industry-wide shift to value-based care have given providers the ability to leverage data to look beyond the patient medical record at the socioeconomic circumstances that influence health quality.

 These nonmedical elements are grouped under the term social determinants of health (SDOH).
 “Understanding your patient’s history isn’t just identifying medical history, it’s identifying their vulnerability,” says Michael A. Simon, PhD, principal data scientist at Arcadia.io, a population health management company that specializes in data aggregation, analytics, and workflow software for value-based care.
 “There’s an opportunity to use data to help infer not just the typical medical causality that we assign to chronic conditions, but also to look at the factors that may be influencing them.”

 In other words, medical data alone tells an incomplete story.